 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-While skin care products like moisturizer are self-explanatory, the purpose of toner can be a bit more confusing.
+While some skin care products like moisturizers are self-explanatory, the purpose of toner can be a bit more confusing.

 Toner is usually a liquid that looks and feels a bit like water, though it may not always be clear.
 Used directly after cleansing, toner helps:

 - neutralize your skin’s potential hydrogen (pH), which may change throughout the day